Kirby Short

-Kirby Short (born 3 November 1986) is a former Australian cricketer who played for and captained the Queensland Fire and Brisbane Heat.
+Kirby Short (born 3 November 1986) is an Australian former cricketer who played for and captained the Queensland Fire and Brisbane Heat.

 Early life and career

 Short was born into a sporting family.
 Her mother represented Australia at softball and her grandfather, Mick Harvey, played first class cricket for Victoria and Queensland, and was later a Test cricket umpire.
 Mick Harvey's brothers, Merv and Neil Harvey, were both Australian Test cricketers; the latter came to prominence as the youngest member of the legendary Invincibles touring team.

 Short played under-17 and under-19 indoor cricket for Queensland, and also represented Queensland at youth level in volleyball and softball.

 Cricket career

 In December 2005, Short made her debut for Queensland Fire.
 She was a member of the Brisbane Heat squad from its inaugural WBBL|01 season (2015–16).
 In January 2017, she became Brisbane Heat's captain, replacing Delissa Kimmince who had stepped down.
 She later captained the Heat to consecutive WBBL titles in the WBBL|04 (2018–19) and WBBL|05 (2019–20) tournaments.
 Members of the Heat squads for those two seasons later told cricket.com.au that in their opinion, Short was far and away the greatest behind-the-scenes influence on the team's victories.

 Short retired from representative cricket at the end of the 2019–20 WNCL season.